pyunity/pyunity/README.md

 Its only dependencies are PyOpenGL, PySDL2,
 Pillow and PyGLM.
 Microsoft Visual
-C++ Build Tools are required on Windows for building yourself.
+C++ Build Tools are required on Windows for building yourself, but it can be disabled by setting the `cython` environment variable to
+`0`, at the cost of being less optimized.
 GLFW can be optionally installed if you would like to use the GLFW window provider.

 ### Links